 SNPs in pri-miRNA and pre-miRNA sequences

-SNPs can occur in the pri-miRNA and pre-miRNA strands and are likely to affect miRNA processing and subsequent mature miRNA levels.
+SNPs can occur in the pri-miRNA and pre-miRNA strands.

+Then they are likely to affect miRNA processing and, thus, levels of mature miRNA.
 Such SNPs can lead to either an increase or decrease in processing.